ganand2021/BlockPenn-Python/README.md

 sudo pip3 install adafruit-circuitpython-shtc3
 sudo python3 setup.py install
 ```
-## Main app
-`sensor_start.py`: this is the I2C code with all 2 sensors (CO2, Humidity & Temp) and OLED display.
+### sensor_set
-`sensor_set.py`: this is the I2C code without the display, but it doesn't require any additional packages.
+`sensor_set.py`: this is the I2C code without the OLED display, but it doesn't require any additional packages.

 # VENV
 Set up venv: